The second pillar for small business success is ‘marketing and sales’.

 Think of it this way:

-Your job when you’re selling is to help your customer make a decision – the right one for them.
+Your task is to help your customer make the right decision – for them.

 Think of it this way: you are not selling to the customer; you are serving them.